BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_14.md

 |**Vanillish**     |4  |**Vanillish**     |4  |Absol             |1  |
 |                  |   |Absol             |1  |                  |   |

 Hidden here you'll find a *Purple Shard*, *Resist Wing*, *X Attack*, and *Ether* until you come upon the first fork.
-To the right along a narrow cliffside, you can find hidden *PokeSnax* and *Blue Shard*.
+To the right along a narrow cliffside, you can find hidden *PokéSnax* and *Blue Shard*.
 Double back and go left.
 You'll find a hidden *Purple Shard*, *Potion*, and *Zinc* as you proceed.
 Talk to Shelly here.

 Enter the small building nearby.
 Inside, talk to the old man to begin a quest.
 You can also talk to his computer to get the *Glitch Field Readout*.